-GMA-Channel 7 reporter Athena Imperial submitted this piece as part of the requirements of the Advanced Reporting and Writing class under Prof. Kim Kierans in 2018.
-Athena graduated with an M.A in Journalism in May 2018.
+GMA News reporter Athena Imperial submitted this piece as part of the requirements of the Advanced Reporting and Writing class under Prof. Kim Kierans in 2016.
+Athena graduated with an M.A in Journalism in May 2017.

 Just minutes before noon, 88-year old Jesuit priest Father Francisco Perez drives his electric scooter at a leisurely pace along the driveway beside the Church of the Gesu inside the Ateneo de Manila University campus.